Vivint Installation

 Think about placement

 My biggest piece of advice would be putting thought into where you want the panel before it’s installed because it’s not easy to move it later.
-We put it across the house by all the bedrooms, and we’ve had issues with me letting the dogs out super early and setting off the alarm because I don’t hear/respond to the warnings fast enough. —Shaunty McMillin
+We put it across the house by all the bedrooms, and we’ve had issues with me letting the dogs out super early and setting off the alarm because I don’t hear/respond to the warnings fast enough. —Shaunty McMillin, previous SafeWise tester

-Upon arrival, they will check to make sure your equipment is ready to go.
-Next, they do a walk-through of your home with you and ask if you have any preference on where equipment will be installed.
+Upon arrival, the pro puts booties on, then they will check to make sure your equipment is ready to go.
+Next, they do a walk-through of your home with you and ask if you have any preference on where the equipment will be installed.
 They’ll also offer advice on where everything should go.

 In addition to setting up your Vivint equipment, Vivint installation technicians also connect your smart home devices to your new system.
 So, say you want your system to arm automatically when you tell Alexa to turn off your smart lights.
 The technician can set it up.
 Think through how you want your home automation to work before the technician arrives so everything goes smoothly.